nielsenamrose/trap-camera/README.md

 ## Setting up the BeagleBone Green

 I have a couple of BeagleBone Greens that I bought for another project.
 So that is what I will be using.
+Another single board computer like the Raspberry PI will probably work fine too.

-1. Connect BBG to PC via USB

-1. SSH to BBG as debian@192.168.7.2 default password is *temppwd*
+First connect BBG to PC via USB.
+SSH to BBG as debian@192.168.7.2 default password is *temppwd*.

 ### Install OpenCV